Why the “Land of the Free” has the world’s largest prison population.

 12 – states which have no minimum age for adult prosecution (youth can be tried as an adult at any age)

-U.S. Juvenile Justice – The Good:
+Juvenile Justice in the USA – The Good:

 - On the whole, researchers and policy makers are beginning to recognize and agree that juveniles are fundamentally different from adult offenders and should be treated as such.
 It is becoming more important that juvenile facilities provide rehabilitative services to youth.